 - How to redesign talent management processes and management activities to limit the impact of bias, especially recruiting, performance management, promotion as well as day-to-day coaching and team meetings

 - Steps that individuals can take to start to change their unconscious biases over the long-term

 3.75 General HRCI Credits!

-Eisha Armstrong's passion is to help women and under-represented minorities build successful careers and to help companies develop and engage their best talent.
+Eisha Armstrong is the Co-Founder of Vecteris, a Product Leadership consulting firm.
+Her passion is to help women and under-represented minorities build successful careers and to help companies develop and engage their best talent.
 As a facilitator and consultant, Eisha helps companies develop their diverse talent for future leadership roles.
-Clients include companies such as P&G, Duke Energy, American Modern Insurance, CSX, SAP, The Bill and Melinda Gates Foundation, Texas Roadhouse and Weyerhaeuser.
+Her experience includes working with leaders from companies such as P&G, Duke Energy, American Modern Insurance, CSX, SAP, The Bill and Melinda Gates Foundation, Texas Roadhouse and Weyerhaeuser.